- Remove money from your home with Harpenden Building Society equity release

 Mrs M from Birmingham

-With no brokers fees and no lenders fees, I got an interest-only retirement mortgage which I pay each month from my private pension.
-The money released went to my daughter for her wedding and deposit for her next house.
+With no broker or lender fees, I got an interest-only retirement mortgage, which I pay each month from my private pension.
+The money released went to my daughter for her wedding and a deposit for her next house.
 She wanted a family, and her flat was too small.

 David P